learn-co-curriculum/js-looping-and-iteration-looping-code-along/README.md

 declaring the `i` variable _outside_ the loop, and now incrementing it _inside_ the loop.

 > **CAUTION**: When using `while` loops, it is easy to forget to involve iteration.
-Leaving iteration out can result in a condition that _always_ evaluate to `true`, causing an infinite loop!
+Leaving iteration out can result in a condition that _always_ evaluates to `true`, causing an infinite loop!

 Because of their design, `while` loops are sometimes used when we _want_ a loop to run an indeterminate number of times.
 If we were pseudocoding out a